 Name: Ethan Rosenthal ‘19

 Hometown: New York, NY

 On-Campus Activities: Hillel, Amherst Political Union, Poker Club, Investment Club, College Republicans

 Favorite question asked on tours: How does town life in Amherst compare to being home in New York City?

 Hi!
-My name is Ethan Rosenthal, and I am a sophomore from New York City, New York.
-I have not declared my major yet, but I am leaning towards history or political science.
+My name is Ethan Rosenthal, and I am a junior from New York City, New York.
+I am a history major focusing on modern nationalist movements.
 Outside of the classroom, I have been able to be a part of some amazing groups like Amherst College Hillel and the Amherst Political Union as well as participated in various intramural sports.
-If you have any questions or concerns about academics, student life, or anything else that might be on your mind, feel free to shoot me me an email at firstname.lastname@example.org.
+Both my studies and extra-curricular activities have been typical of my Amherst experience: engaging and intimate.
+If you have any questions or concerns about academics, student life, or anything else that might be on your mind, feel free to shoot me me an email at email@example.com.
 Looking forward to seeing you on campus!